I'm a provider

 BSM is being considered as a method to assist in the rapid identification of patients who would benefit from earlier coronary artery intervention than currently achieved utilizing current standard of care.
 The negative predictive value of the test, which has the potential to identify patients who do not require further evaluation with serial cardiac enzymes and clinical observation, is not currently receiving attention as a research topic.

-POLICYElectrocardiographic body surface mapping is considered investigational for the diagnosis or management of cardiac disorders, including acute coronary syndrome.
+POLICYElectrocardiographic body surface mapping is considered investigational for all indications including but not limited to acute coronary syndrome.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.